Welcome to today's edition of the Rush 24-7 podcast.

 It's because the progress over there is amazing.

-I've got a piece in the stack later on today from a guy at the American Thinker who says we're on the verge of victory, and that that brings its own perils.
+I've got a piece in the stack later on today from a guy at the American Thinker who says we're on the verge of victory and that that brings its own perils.

 It's a fascinating piece.

-And uh well, he goes back and uses an analogy to the Battle of the Bulge to say, you know, what we've got to be vigilant for here, because victory in Iraq is the insurgents cannot, the terrorists cannot simply allow the world to see them defeated.
+And well, he goes back and uses an analogy to the Battle of the Bulge to say, you know, what we've got to be vigilant for here, because victory in Iraq is the insurgents cannot, the terrorists cannot simply allow the world to see them defeated.

-So they'll strike back somewhere, and they'll go for the softest spot they can.
+So they'll strike back somewhere and they'll go for the softest spot they can.

-And the theory is that uh the United States, with our border insecurity and people that uh may be part of cells already in the country, represent perhaps the softest spot that they could hit.
+And the theory is that the United States, with our border insecurity and people that may be part of cells already in the country, represent perhaps the softest spot that they could hit.

 So it's something we need to be vigilant for.

-Uh the uh in Britain, I should add, teachers are at least required to be more careful before force feeding such hype to children, and this is an example of it.
+In Britain, I should add, teachers are at least required to be more careful before force-feeding such hype to children.

-Here are the eleven.
+Here are the 11.

 Gore presents Mount Kilimanjaro's melting snows as a proof of global warming.